akshamsabadi/akshamsabadi/README.md

 Welcome!

 I’m André, a **chemical biologist** who enjoys tackling the important and challenging problems in biomedicine.
 I operate at the intersection of peptide/protein engineering, drug discovery, and AI/ML.
 My expertise is in bioconjugation, organic/polymer synthesis, and biomedical engineering, all focused on designing and developing effective therapeutics and diagnostics.
-My professional philosophy is that applying an interdisciplinary approach and state-of-the-art techniques is the most effective way to overcome fundamental challenges in biomedical research.
+My personal philosophy is that applying an interdisciplinary approach and state-of-the-art techniques is the most effective way to overcome fundamental challenges in biomedical research.

 In addition to research, I have a mild obsession with data visualisation and graphic design.
 I intend to use this GitHub profile to share code for generating beautiful graphs and plots to analyse and present data.
 I will also provide vector-format representations of my favorite biotherapeutic modalities in a personally-approved aesthetic style.